 On January 14, 2015, President Obama announced a goal to reduce methane emissions from the oil and natural gas industry by 40 to 45 percent below 2012 levels by 2025.
 On September 18, 2015, the EPA published a final rule updating new source performance standards for the oil and natural gas industry.
 The final rule builds on 2012 requirements to reduce volatile organic compound emissions from oil and natural gas sources by establishing requirements to reduce methane emissions from perviously regulated sources, as well as adding volatile organic compound and methane requirements for sources previously not covered by the rule.
 The rule impacts new and modified natural gas gathering and boosting stations, and transmission and storage compressor stations.
 WBI Energy is currently developing implementation plans for complying with the rule.
 In addition, on March 10, 2016, the EPA announced its next step in reducing emissions from the oil and natural gas industry, moving to regulate emissions from existing sources.
 The EPA will begin this process with an Information Collection Request on June 3, 2016.
 The purpose of the Information Collection Request is to gather information on existing sources of methane emissions, technologies to reduce emissions and the costs of those technologies in the oil and natural gas sector.
 The information collected will be used to develop comprehensive regulations to reduce methane emissions from existing sources.
 It is unknown at this time how the Company will be impacted or if compliance costs will be material.

-In addition to Montana-Dakota's electric generation operations, the Company monitors and analyzes the GHG emissions from the Company's other operations are monitored, analyzed and reported as required by applicable laws and regulations.
+In addition to Montana-Dakota's electric generation operations, the Company monitors and analyzes the GHG emissions from other operations and reports as required by applicable laws and regulations.
 The Company will continue to monitor GHG regulations and the potential for GHG regulations to impact operations.

 Weather conditions can adversely affect the Company's operations, and revenues and cash flows.